Far too many nurse practitioners say “I can’t.” You know what? This absolutely boils my blood. Why? BECAUSE YES YOU CAN!

 If your life as a nurse practitioner is not going as planned, don’t give up.
 Don’t say that you “can’t do” whatever needs to be done to fix your situation.
 Don’t be the victim and the prey to the sharks in this world.
 YOU NEED TO BE THE SHARK.

-It is 2021 now guys.
+It is 2023 now guys.
 If you are still being paid the rock bottom amount as a nurse practitioner, then you need to take the appropriate steps to get out of that situation.
 If you are still living a submissive professional life where no one takes you serious as a medical professional, then you need to change that.
 If you are bogged down by debt, then you need to get out of it.
-The number one way to lift yourself up as a nurse practitioner is by starting your own niche side practice.
-I am 100% serious on this.
+The number one way to lift yourself up as a nurse practitioner is by starting your own niche side practice or just a business in general.
+Iam 100% serious on this.
 It is the ONLY way to experience TRUE professional freedom as a nurse practitioner.

 Don’t you dare say “I can’t start my own practice” and let limiting beliefs prevent you from doing so.
 What you need to be telling yourself is “I am in trouble and need some guidance on how to get out of that trouble.”
 The Elite NP website and all the articles are here to guide you.
 The courses are here to guide you.
-The Facebook Group is here to help and support you.
-The upcoming private membership program called The Elite NP Inner Circle will be there to guide and support you.
+The Facebook Group and private membership is here to help and support you.

 As soon as the words “I can’t” creep into your mind, then you immediately need to stop those negative demeaning thoughts and say “I am in trouble.
 So, what is the next step to fix the issue?”
 If you do this, you will become a successful nurse practitioner.
 You will separate yourself from the herd and truly become an “elite” nurse practitioner.